 A quick Instagram search for #lobsters brings up an army of bright red crustaceans, straight out of a children’s guide to ‘Under the Sea’.
 That’s not all though.
 You’ll also find plenty of snaps of unfortunate beachgoers who, after a few too many hours’ sun-seeking, have found themselves as “red as a lobster”.

 Unsurprisingly, then, most modern cartoons and illustrations stick to the iconic ‘lobster red’ when depicting these special sea creatures.
 For the Chinese, the color red symbolizes good luck; it’s no wonder lobster is a popular dish at Chinese New Year celebrations.
-Red also represents passion, romance and love, so don’t forget to order a romantic lobster dinner for Valentine’s Day, your anniversary, or a red hot dinner date!
+Red also represents passion, romance and love.
+So don’t forget to order a romantic lobster dinner for Valentine’s Day, your anniversary, or a casual dinner date!
 Hint Hint.

 Are Lobsters Really Red in Color?

 In the face of all of the unquestionably crimson lobster imagery, it might then seem strange to ask: are lobsters really red?

 Some landlocked Americans believe that a wild, live lobster is red in color.
 At LobsterAnywhere a few customers have questioned whether the lobster delivered to their home was safe to cook because it wasn’t red.
 However, lobster-lovers are beginning to learn more about Maine’s most famous export.
 All thanks for the new wave of cooking channels and popular reality shows such as the Discovery Channel’s ‘Lobstermen’.
 For a closer look at lobsters in popular culture check out our blog post about all the fun lobster movies.

 What Color are Lobsters?